Engaging community, expanding Indigenous leadership

 - Maria Morrison, Director, Office of the Vice-President (Indigenous)

-- Indigenous Advisory Circle development
+- Indigenous Advisory Circle development to advise UM President and senior leaders

 - Elder position for the Office of the Vice-President (Indigenous)